Amil-Gupta/Arth_Team_Task_Python_Menu/README.md

 - 4 - Docker Operations
 - 5 - Linux Operations

-//Each of these options opens a menu of sub-options for that category
+//Each of these options opens a sub-menu of options for that category